 Frequently Asked Questions

-If you are donating to a streamer, you can look into the company you are donating through in greater detail to be absolutely sure that your information is safe, but it is incredibly rare for any additional private information to be given out that the company does not make explicitly clear.
-Just stay away from random links promising giveaways and princes looking for someone to offload their wealth to in the chat and you will be perfectly fine.
+Still, it is incredibly rare for any additional private information to be given out that the company does not make explicitly clear.
+Just stay away from random links promising giveaways and princes looking for someone to offload their wealth to in the chat, and you will be perfectly fine.